 We recommend waiting until calves are at least 6 months old to test.
 Passive transfer of antibodies can occur through ingestion of colostrum.
 These antibodies will wane between 4 to 6 months of age.

 Submitting samples for Johne's testing is easy.
-Just mail or drop-off 2 mL of whole blood or 1 mL of serum to us with an ice pack along with your submission form and payment.
+Just mail or drop-off 2 mL of blood or 1 mL of serum to us with an ice pack along with your submission form and payment.
 Please collect blood in red or tiger (grey and red) topped blood collection tubes.
-Check out our store; if you need to purchase the proper collection supplies.
+Check out our store; for the proper collection supplies.

 The BLV test is ran every Friday with results reporting Friday.
 Please download the submission form if you are interested in fast, accurate BLV testing.
 The price is just $6.00 per sample.